 - If we are improving, what are we doing that causes the improvement?

-A good answer is this: we don’t know for sure because it is difficult to establish this kind of relationship.
-But we have reasonable hypotheses and are in the process of testing them.
+A good answer is this: we don’t know for sure because it is difficult to establish this kind of causal relationship.
+However, we have hypotheses and are testing them.
 We think the primary mechanism is employee engagement combined with leadership decision making.
 Our experience has been that when this mechanism is healthy, our organizational culture improves and exposure to serious and fatal events shrinks.
 This unleashes discretionary effort among our people and that leads to better business results.

 If we are not improving, how are we approaching the challenge?

 A good answer is this: We recognize that the fact that we are not improving tells us there are things we don’t fully understand.
 Even though small injuries are trending in the right direction, our potential for serious injuries and fatalities has not improved.
 Ironically, reduction in small injuries has created a false sense of competency, which is itself a barrier.
 Our leaders are not arrogant, but they suffer from over-confidence bias, a natural outcome of perceived success.
 BP leaders were surprised after Deepwater Horizon, as were NASA’s leaders after Columbia, and Boeing after the 737 MAX fiasco.
 They thought they were better at managing catastrophic risk than they actually were.
 We are making a serious effort to learn where we can do better.
 We have identified several mechanisms that are associated with serious injury and fatality prevention and are assessing each business unit in relation to them.
 Strategies have already emerged and are being tested.
 Some business units are demonstrating progress.

 - How do we know senior leaders are serious about serious injury and fatality prevention?